schuchert/wikispaces/pages/vm.compiling.phantomjs2.ubuntu.md

     cd phantomjs
     git checkout 2.0
 ```
-* Apply the changes from [[https://codereview.qt-project.org/#/c/107921/3/Source/JavaScriptCore/runtime/JSObject.cpp|Patch with forward declares]].
-If you trust me, here's a patch you can directly apply:[[file:0001-Added-forward-defs-to-get-code-to-compile.patch]].
+* Apply the changes from [Patch with forward declares]].
+If you trust me, here's a patch you can directly apply:[[file:0001-Added-forward-defs-to-get-code-to-compile.patch](https://codereview.qt-project.org/#/c/107921/3/Source/JavaScriptCore/runtime/JSObject.cpp).
 * Build phantomjs2 (this should detect the number of cores and parallelize the build, if not you can add --jobs 4, for example)
 ```bash
     ./build.sh --confirm